If you’re going through hell, keep on going, Winston Churchill.

 The matrix representation of the system is: $\vec{x’} = Ax$ where A = $(\begin{smallmatrix}0 & 1\\ -1 & 0\end{smallmatrix})$ is the coefficient matrix, and $\vec{x} = (\begin{smallmatrix}x\\ y\end{smallmatrix})$ is the state vector.
 This compact form allows us to use linear algebra techniques to solve the system.

 To find the eigenvalues, we solve the characteristic equation: det(A-λI) = $det(\begin{smallmatrix}-λ & 1\\ -1 & -λ\end{smallmatrix}) = 0 ↭ (−λ)(−λ)−(1)(−1) = 0 ↭ λ^2 + 1 = 0 ↭ λ^2 = -1$.
 The eigenvalues are λ1 = i and λ2 = -i.
-These complex eigenvalues indicate that the system exhibits rotational behavior (oscillatory) in the xy-plane (phase plane).
+The eigenvalues are purely imaginary.
+This indicates that the system exhibits rotational behavior (oscillatory) in the xy-plane (phase plane), trajectories in the (x, y)-plane will rotate around the origin, never spiraling in or out.

 To find the eigenvectors, we substitute each eigenvalue back into $(A−λI)\vec{v} = \vec{0}$